List of Mahdi claimants: Background

-Ṣāliḥ ibn Tarīf

-Ṣāliḥ ibn Tarīf, the second leader of the Berghouata, proclaimed himself prophet of a new religion in the mid 8th century (second Islamic century).
-He appeared during the caliphate of the Umayyad Caliph Hisham.
-According to Ibn Khaldun's sources, he claimed receiving a new revelation from God called a Qur'an, written in the Berber language with 80 chapters.
-He established laws for his people, which called him Salih al-Mu'minin ('Restorer of the Believers'), and the final Mahdi.

-Islamic literature considers his belief heretical, as several tenets of his teaching contrast with orthodox Islam, such as capital punishment for theft, unlimited divorces, fasting of the month of Rajab instead of Ramadan, and ten obligatory daily prayers instead of five.
-Politically, its motivation was presumably to establish their independence from the Umayyads, establishing an independent ideology lending legitimacy to the state.
-Some modern Berber activists regard him as a hero for his resistance to Arab conquest and his foundation of the Berghouata state.
+Eighth century

 Abdallah ibn Mu'awiya

 Abdallah ibn Mu'awiya was a descendant of Ja'far ibn Abi Talib.
 At the end of 127 AH / AD 744 Shias of Kufa set up him as Imam.
 He revolted against Yazid III, the Umayyad Caliph, with the support of Shias of Kufa and Ctesiphon.
 He moved to west of Iran and Isfahan and Istakhr.
 He managed to control the west of Iran for two years.
 Finally, he was defeated by the caliph armies in AD 746–7 and fled to Harat in Khurasan.
 He allegedly died imprisoned by Abu Muslim, his rival.
 His followers did not believe his death and said that he went to occultation and he would return as Mahdi.

 Muhammad ibn Isma'il

-Muhammad ibn Isma'il (740 CE-813 CE), son of Isma'il ibn Ja'far (for whom Isma'ili sect of Islam was named), did not claim to be a Mahdi, and most Isma'ili believe the line of Imams continued through his son Ahmad al-Wafi (Abadullah ibn Muhammad), but after his death was revered by his followers as "the seventh and last imam ... whose return was awaited under the signs and powers customarily ascribed to the Mahdi."
+Muhammad ibn Isma'il (740–813 CE), son of Isma'il ibn Ja'far (for whom Isma'ili sect of Islam was named), did not claim to be a Mahdi, and most Isma'ili believe the line of Imams continued through his son Ahmad al-Wafi (Abadullah ibn Muhammad), but after his death was revered by his followers as "the seventh and last imam ... whose return was awaited under the signs and powers customarily ascribed to the Mahdi."